Franck-Hertz Experiment

 \[L(x; A,\mu,\Gamma):=\frac{A}{\pi} \frac{\Gamma/2}{(x-\mu)^2+(\Gamma/2)^2}\]where \(A\) is the amplitude, \(\mu\) the center and \(\Gamma\) is what’s called “Full width-half maximum”.

-Aside: To see why \(\Gamma\) is the natural equivalent of \(\sigma\) which is what you’d use as an error, observe that for the standard Gaussian distribution that is normalized \(A=1\) (called the Normal distribution), the area under the curve between \(x=\mu\pm \sigma\) is
+Aside: To see why \(\Gamma\) is the natural equivalent of \(\sigma\), observe that for the standard Gaussian distribution that is normalized \(A=1\) (called the Normal distribution), the area under the curve between \(x=\mu\pm \sigma\) is

 \[\int_{\mu-\sigma}^{\mu+\sigma} G(x;1,\mu,\sigma)= 0.68,\]meaning that most (\(\approx 68\%\)) of the data from a random variable that follows a Normal distribution with mean \(\mu\) lies within the range \((\mu-\sigma,\mu+\sigma)\).

-You might wonder what would happen if you do the same with the normalized (\(A=1\)) Lorentzian distribution and you find that (exercise, try it!)
+You might wonder what would happen if you do the same with the normalized (\(A=1\)) Lorentzian distribution and you find (exercise to you!)

 \[\int_{\mu-\Gamma}^{\mu+\Gamma} L(x;a,\mu,\Gamma)=\frac{2}{\pi} {\rm arctan}(2)\approx 0.70,\]i.e this area is \(70 \%\) of the whole!
 This is why the \(\Gamma\) of a Lorentzian distribution is the natural equivalent of \(\sigma\) even though it does not have a well defined notation of a variance!